How

 Setup

-A short calibration — weight, training, goal — that produces your protein floor: the minimum daily protein that protects muscle while you lose fat.
+A short calibration — target weight, how experienced you are with workouts and how often you do them, goal, and whether you're using a GLP-1 medication — that sets your protein floor: the minimum daily protein that protects muscle while you lose fat.

 Pantry